Friday, February 21, 2025

 Display

-120Hz/144Hz: High refresh rates are a MUST if you’re buying a laptop with at least a 3060RTX.
-They always come by default with higher end GPUs so nothing to worry about.
+120Hz/144Hz: High refresh rates are a must if you’re buying a laptop with at least an RTX 3060.
+Fortunately, they always come by default with higher-end GPUs, so there’s nothing to worry about.

 Top 5 Best Laptops for Call of Duty

-This post is aimed for people in the United States.
-If you can’t find the models on your local store, copy the name + the GPU’s name and look it up on google hopefully you’ll find them on your local store too
+This post is aimed at people in the United States.
+If you can’t find these models in your local store, copy the name + GPU model and search on Google—hopefully, you’ll find them available near you.

 1. ASUS TUF A17

-The Best Laptop For Call of Duty : Modern Warfare 3
+Best Laptop For Call of Duty : Blacks Ops 6

 AMD Ryzen 7 7735HS